 Military Branch: U.S. Air Force

-A brief story from your time in the service that stands out as either funny or touching: I have many memories from my time in the service.
+Brief story from your time in the service: I have many memories from my time in the service.
 Some of my longtime friends were made in those years, and we still stay in touch.

-What have you taken with you from your service into your career in the legal profession?
-I went straight from high school into the military.
+What have you taken with you from your service into your career: I went straight from high school into the military.
 It taught me responsibility, teamwork, integrity, and maturity.
 My military experience helped me at my current job because as a controller for a law firm you have to be all these characteristics.
 I credit my military years to where I am today.